 1. All players on a team must be studying at the same university.

 2. One alumni player is allowed per team.

-4. The fee to enter a team is £25, due upon registration.
+6. The fee to enter a team is £40 (just £5 per player in a team of 8), due upon registration.

-2. A team may choose the same team composition each month if they wish to do so.
-It is encouraged to play all team members at least once for the team.
+4. A team may choose the same team composition each month if they wish to do so, although it is encouraged to play all team members at least once for the team.

 1. Matches are an all-play-all format.
 This means that each player in your team's lineup will play a single game against each player on the opposing team.